-The Achievement Threshold was calculated as the median survival rate among all hospitals with measure results and at least 25 cases during the fiscal year 2024 baseline period.
-The Benchmark was calculated as the mean average of the top 10 percent of survival rates among all hospitals with measure results and at least 25 cases during the fiscal year 2024 baseline period.
+The Performance Period Survival Rate will be used to calculate achievement and improvement points for these outcome measures in the Hospital VBP Program.
+The Achievement Threshold was calculated as the median survival rate among all hospitals with measure results and at least 25 cases during the fiscal year 2025 baseline period.
+The benchmark was calculated as the mean average of the top 10 percent of survival rates among all hospitals with measure results and at least 25 cases during the fiscal year 2025 baseline period.

-Table 2 includes additional provider-level values that are used to calculate the Performance Period Survival Rate for the AMI, COPD, heart failure and CABG mortality measures.
-Other than the Number of Eligible Discharges and the Survival Rate, information in this table will not be publicly reported.

-The following columns are found in Table 2: The Predicted Deaths is the number of predicted deaths within 30 days from admission, on the basis of your hospital's performance with its observed case mix and your hospital's estimated effect on mortality.
-The Expected Deaths is the number of expected deaths within 30 days of admission, on the basis of the average hospital performance with your hospital's case mix and the average hospital effect.
-The Replication Process, detailed later, will show how the Predicted Deaths and Expected Outcomes are calculated.
+Table 2 includes additional provider-level values that are used to calculate the Performance Period Survival Rate for the AMI, COPD, HF, and CABG mortality measures.
+Other than the number of eligible discharges and the survival rate, information in this table will not be publicly reported.
+The following columns are found in Table 2: The Predicted Deaths is the number of predicted deaths within 30 days from admission on the basis of your hospital's performance with its observed case mix and your hospital's estimated effect on mortality.
+The Expected Deaths is the number of expected deaths within 30 days of admission on the basis of the average hospital performance with your hospital's case mix and the average hospital effect.
+The replication process, detailed later, will show how the predicted deaths and expected deaths are calculated.
 The National Observed Mortality Rate is calculated as the number of observed 30-day deaths nationally divided by the number of eligible discharges nationally.
 Since these are national values, this rate cannot be replicated with the data provided in this HSR.
-The Risk-Standardized Mortality Rate, RSMR, is a mortality rate that has been adjusted for differences in casemix across hospitals and a hospital-specific effect.
-As shown in footnote [e], the Risk-Standardized Mortality Rate, or RSMR, can be calculated with the values found in this table as the predicted deaths divided by expected deaths, multiplied by the National Observed Mortality Rate.
-The Performance Period Survival Rate is calculated as 1 minus the RSMR.
+The Risk-Standardized Mortality Rate, or RSMR, is a mortality rate that has been adjusted for difference in the case mix across hospitals and a hospital-specific effect.
+As shown in footnote [e], the Risk-Standardized Mortality Rate can be calculated with the values found in this table as the Predicted Deaths divided by Expected Deaths, multiplied by the National Observed Mortality Rate.
+The Performance Period Survival Rate is calculated as 1 - the RSMR.

-The discharge table contain discharge-level data for all Part A Medicare Fee-for-Service patient stays with a principal qualifying diagnosis of AMI, COPD, heart failure, or CABG accordingly, that had a discharge date in the reporting period, for patients who were age 65 and above at the time of admission.
-The ID Number is provided as a way to reference records while avoiding sharing the PII or PHI.
-The HICNO column through the Discharge Destination column contain the data as they were pulled from hospital claims.
-The Index Stay column indicates whether the stay is included in measure calculations by a Yes or No. The stays that are flagged Yes represent the discharges found in the Number of Discharges column in Tables 1 and 2.
-For stays that are not included in the measure calculations, the Inclusion/Exclusion Indicator column has numbers 1 through 9, indicating the reason or reasons why the stay was excluded.
-The corresponding descriptions for these numbered reasons are defined in the user guide that come with the HSR.
+The discharge tables contain discharge-level data for all Part A Medicare Fee for Service, FFS, patient stays with a principal qualifying diagnosis of AMI, COPD, HF, or CABG accordingly, that had a discharge date in the reporting period, for patients who were age 65 and above at the time of admission.
+Some points to highlight as you review your HSR: The ID Number column is provided as a way to reference records while avoiding sharing PII or PHI.
+The MBI through Discharge Destination columns contain data that were pulled from the hospital claims.
+The Index Stay column indicates whether the stay is included in measure calculations by a Yes or No. The stays that are flagged Yes represent the discharges found in the Number of Discharges columns in Tables 1 and 2.
+For stays that are not included in the measure calculations, the Inclusion/Exclusion Indicator column has number(s) 1 through 9, indicating the reason or reasons why the stay was excluded.
+The corresponding descriptions for these numbered reasons are defined in the user guide that accompanies the HSR.